 Christmas is a time of year that, for many people, means replaying the same traditions over and over again, year in year out.
 Are you looking to mix it up and try something new and exciting for the festive period this year?
-Tempted by a Christmas holiday that leaves you with some truly once-in-a-lifetime memories, surrounded by some of the most beautiful scenery and wildlife our planet has to offer?
-Then spending Christmas in Galapagos may be for you.
+Then spending New Years or Christmas in Galapagos may be for you.

 A rocky archipelago made up of over 100 islands, the Galapagos Islands are famous around the world for containing some of the world’s most diverse and beautiful wildlife.
 It is easy to see why 17th century pirates who used the islands to store plundered treasure dubbed them “Islas Encantadas” (“the Enchanted Islands”).